mrciolino/wiki-backup/timeline.md

 - The party goes into the caves under Hastow.

 - In the cave system the party encounters Darmuth's forces.

+- Achilles is killed, but is resurrected, returning as a gnome.

 - The party finds Darmuth's Phylactery which is in the knot in the portal in the hole in the hat.